How the Net Promoter Score Relates to Growth

 Bain & Company research has established a strong link between organic growth and a company’s Net Promoter Score® relative to the relevant competitors in its industry.

-To establish the correlation between relative NPS and growth, Bain teams identified the relevant competitors in a business and measured the Net Promoter scores of each competitor using the same methodology and sampling approach.
-These relative Net Promoter scores were then correlated with organic growth measures.
-In most industries, NPS explained roughly 20 percent to 60 percent of the variation in organic growth rates among competitors.
-On average, an industry’s NPS leader outgrew its competitors by a factor greater than two times.
+To establish the correlation between relative Net Promoter Scores and growth, Bain teams identified the relevant competitors in a business and measured the Net Promoter Scores of each competitor using the same methodology and sampling approach.
+These relative Net Promoter Scores were then correlated with organic growth measures.
+In most industries, Net Promoter Scores explained roughly 20% to 60% of the variation in organic growth rates among competitors.
+On average, an industry’s Net Promoter leader outgrew its competitors by a factor greater than two times.

-Overall, in other words, a company’s NPS is a good indicator of its future growth.
+In other words, a company’s Net Promoter Score is a good indicator of its future growth.
 But the relationship is stronger in some industries than in others.
 It’s strongest when:

 - The industry includes a substantial number of players, so customers have a real choice

 - Network effects are minimal, so customers can easily switch providers